-PBV Property Total Number of Units Number of Damaged Units Type of Damages in Damaged Units
+PBV Property Total Number of Units Number of Un ges in Damaged nits

-or Units Damageu Units Flood Leaks
+of Units Damaged Units Flood Leaks

 Long Drive 100 12 0 12

 Telephone Road 200 0 0 0

 Total 300 12 0 12

 In summary, HHA had a total of 1,121 damaged units, and 392 families using tenant-based vouchers were displaced from their homes.
 After Hurricane Harvey, HHA inspected 910 housing units in the Housing Choice Voucher Program of which 392 units, or 47 percent of the housing units in the Housing Voucher Choice Program, failed inspection and the family had to move out.
 Furthermore, HHA has paid over \$1.2 million on 268 units at 17 properties for Housing for Harvey, a collaboration between the City, Harris County, and other partners to provide non-congregate shelter for Harvey impacted families.
 Due to the strain put on the Voucher Program, the housing authorities from Oklahoma City, Oklahoma, and Cambridge, Massachusetts have helped Houston by lending vouchers to Harvey-impacted families.